AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-precommit.md

 #### Spell checking

 Spell checking is another useful class of tools that can be added as a pre-commit hook.
-Because biological and computational words are often not in default dictionaries, it is most helpful to use spell checker that looks for common errors rather than one that checks every word against a dictionary.
+Because biological and computational words are often not in default dictionaries, it is most helpful to use a spell checker that looks for common errors rather than one that checks every word against a dictionary.

 One such tool is `typos`, which runs quickly to check both text and code for common mistakes.
 `typos` can be installed as a pre-commit hook with the following code added to the `.pre-commit-local.yaml` file: